ciaoidea/Holo.Codec/README.md

 This repository is built around two main components:

-- `holo.py` – the core holographic codec for images, audio, and generic binaries
+- `holo.py` – the core holographic codec for images and audio
 - `holo.net.py` – a UDP‑based transport that pushes holographic chunks across extreme networks, with parameters tuned from LAN up to deep‑space‑style links

 ---